cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Domri Rade Emblem

-Equivalent cards to Domri Rade emblem (which says Creatures you control have double strike, trample, hexproof, and haste) in Gruul (red-green) colors:
+Closest equivalent effects to the Domri Rade emblem (+1: Creatures you control have double strike, trample, hexproof, and haste) in Red/Green are:

 Results: